 Workforce Development provides various professional development and personal enrichment courses to meet Atlantic and Cape May County residents' interests and needs.
-The College offers a wide range of workshops and seminars to help busy professionals acquire additional credentials, certifications, and skills.
-Classes are offered days, evenings, and weekends at all three Atlantic Cape campuses and various locations throughout Atlantic and Cape May counties.
+The College offers workshops and seminars to help busy professionals acquire additional credentials, certifications, and skills.
+Classes are offered on days, evenings, and weekends at all three Atlantic Cape campuses and various locations throughout Atlantic and Cape May counties.
 For information, call (609) 343-5655 or visit www.atlantic.edu/workforce.